 The litmus test for whether an excuse is legitimate is “Had I considered the possibility of the Unexpected Thing happening, would I have specified an exemption in the original contract?”

 UPDATE: See Weasel-Proofing and the Definition of Legitimacy for our latest thinking on the SOS clause.

 If your graph lies to you, you can claim an exemption, even after the fact.
 We’ll amend this clause to spell this out further if it ever happens but in the meantime the spirit of it is probably clear: you can trust what Beeminder is telling you.
 If there is some bug or server error that violates that, it’s a legitimate exemption.
-We will reset your Yellow Brick Road when the problem is fixed.
+We will reset your Bright Red Line when the problem is fixed.
 Similarly if the Beeminder server is down for more than 6 hours you can, if you choose, claim an exemption.
 It’s unlikely that even a whole day of downtime would throw a monkey wrench in your ability to stay on track but, again, we want you to be able to fully trust and rely on Beeminder.

 Violation of medical advice is not allowed.
 For example, if you’re diabetic it is against the rules to risk a diabetic coma from fasting.
 Same with using any of the dangerous tricks that wrestlers are said to use to eke into a lower weight class.
 In other words, if you’ve backed yourself into a corner where you’d have to do something stupid to avoid losing, you have to accept defeat.
 More generally, you’re agreeing that everything you do towards your fitness or weight loss goals is with the approval of your doctor.

 This is important so let us re-emphasize it: Breaking the Safety First rule to stay on the right side of your bright red line is cheating, more so than breaking any other rule.
 If you’re inclined to go to this extreme you might as well just lie about your number or, say, hold on to the towel rack so the scale registers a lower number.